koreacsl/PodBeater/env/README.md

-# Kubernetes Cluster Environment Setup
+# Kubernetes Cluster & Local Registry Environment Setup

 This document explains how to set up the environment for experiments, including: